 Cryosurgery in the Treatment of Acne

 Doctors frequently use cold in the form of a procedure called cryosurgery to treat acne.
 Cryosurgery uses extreme cold (liquid nitrogen or dry ice) to freeze an acne lesion for just a few seconds.
 This destroys the damaged cells within the lesion that cause redness and inflammation and promotes rapid healing of the lesion.
-Cryosurgery is an effective treatment for inflammatory acne lesions, including severe nodules and cysts, and is used sometimes even to treat acne scars.5
+Cryosurgery is an effective treatment for inflammatory acne lesions, including severe nodules and cysts, and is used sometimes even to treat acne scars.
+According to one study, how long a cryosurgery treatment should last and how often it should be repeated depends on the type of acne lesion.5

 A 1999 study in the Australasian Journal of Dermatology noted that when using cryosurgery, “Papulopustular lesions require a 2–5 [second] single treatment, depending on their size.
 Acne cysts need a longer freeze time of 5–10 [seconds] and periodic treatment.”5